Computing Curriculum

 • Data and Information

 These skills are progressive and pupils build up their knowledge and skills as they journey through the school, referring to and building upon skills learned in previous years.
-Please see our school computing progression document and software progression document to see how these skills are built upon in each year group.
+Please see the Curriculum Journey document below.

 Impact